foggynight/tomb/README.md

 ## Description

-An ASCII roguelike at the terminal, written in Common Lisp using the croatoan library (an ncurses wrapper), inspired by the classics: Rogue and Nethack.
+An ASCII rogue-like at the terminal, written in Common Lisp using the croatoan library (an ncurses wrapper), inspired by the classics: Rogue and Nethack.